erickbytes/divbull/divbull.com/content/blog/Stock-Positions-I-Recently-Closed.md

 **PSKY**

 I'm finally completely out of Paramount stock.
-I made a good return playing the merger, and selling my remaining share fro $14 to $16.
+I made a decent return playing the Skydance merger, which took about 6 months longer to close than I expected thanks to extra vetting from the government.
+After the deal went through, I sold my remaining shares from $14.61 to $16.81.
+In retrospect, the merger ended up being a not so great deal for class B share investors and I probably would have been better off buying more S&P 500 index.
+I did enjoy the experience of pariticipating in a buyout as a shareholder and learning how to tender my shares.
-The fundamentals seem better than ever with Paramount+ growing and the recent mega UFC broadcasting rights deal.
-I made some money in the stock.
+I sold nearly the maximum of 60% of my shares in the buyout.
+The fundamentals seem better than ever with Paramount+ growing subscribers, popular TV shows like "Yellowstone" and "Landman", and sizeable stack of movie intellectual property.
+Then, throw in the recent mega UFC broadcasting rights deal and I feel the stock is more compelling than it has been in the past 10 years.
+I made some money.
 Now I'm out of it.
-If they execute well, it wouldn't surprise me to see the stock above $20.
-On the flip side, if the trend continues, this stock could find itself under $10.
+If the new executive team executes well, it wouldn't surprise me to see the stock above $20.
+On the flip side, if the "legacy media" downward trend continues, this stock could find itself under $10.

 ---